-To complete the deal, Perrigo formed a new holding company in Ireland; following the merger, the combined company is based in Ireland (a bonus for Perrigo, as the country has a lower corporate tax rate).
-The firm's name changed from Perrigo Company to Perrigo Company plc and the corporate headquarters moved to Dublin.
-The company's location in Allegan, Michigan, became the North American operating base.
+To complete the deal, Perrigo formed a new holding company in Ireland; the firm's name changed from Perrigo Company to Perrigo Company plc.

 About a fifth of Perrigo's sales originate overseas.
 Primary non-US markets include Australia, Canada, China, Germany, Israel, and Mexico.
 The company has distribution and manufacturing facilities in Australia, India, Israel, Mexico, the UK, and the US.